League of Legends: Other modes

 Besides Summoner's Rift, League of Legends has two other permanent game modes.
 ARAM ("All Random, All Mid") is a five-versus-five mode like Summoner's Rift, but on a map called Howling Abyss with only one long lane, no jungle area, and champions randomly chosen for players.
 Given the small size of the map, players must be vigilant in avoiding enemy abilities.

 Teamfight Tactics is an auto battler released in June 2019 and made a permanent game mode the next month.
 As with others in its genre, players build a team and battle to be the last one standing.
-Players do not directly affect combat but position their units on a board for them to fight automatically against opponents each round.
-Teamfight Tactics is available for iOS and Android and has cross-platform play with the Windows and macOS clients.
+Players do not directly affect combat; they purchase units from a shop and position them on a board to fight automatically against an opponent each round.
+The game's available units and mechanics change seasonally, commonly known as "sets", with 17 unique sets across its first 7 years.
+Some sets are occasionally made available to play again with altered mechanics.
+The game's engine will change to Unreal Engine with the premiere of its 18th set in mid-2026.
+Teamfight Tactics is available for iOS and Android, with cross-platform play between Windows and macOS clients.

 Other game modes have been made available temporarily, typically aligning with in-game events.
 Ultra Rapid Fire (URF) mode was available for two weeks as a 2014 April Fools Day prank.
 In the mode, champion abilities have no resource cost, significantly reduced cooldown timers, increased movement speed, reduced healing, and faster attacks.
 In April 2015, Riot disclosed that it had not brought the mode back because its unbalanced design resulted in player "burnout".
 Riot also said the costs associated with maintaining and balancing URF were too high.
 Other temporary modes include One for All and Nexus Blitz.
 One for All has players pick a champion for all members of their team to play.
 In Nexus Blitz, players participated in a series of mini-games on a compressed map.
+League of Legends Classic, a mode restoring the visuals and gameplay of the game's early life, was announced in June 2026, with the full release set for late July.